-Mary E Adams was 36 years old when Thomas Edison announces his invention of the phonograph, a machine that can record and play sound.
+Mary E Adams was 38 years old when Thomas Edison demonstrates incandescent lighting to the public for the first time, in Menlo Park, New Jersey.
 Thomas Alva Edison was an American inventor and businessman, who has been described as America's greatest inventor.
 He developed many devices that greatly influenced life around the world, including the phonograph, the motion picture camera, and the long-lasting, practical electric light bulb.
 Dubbed "The Wizard of Menlo Park", he was one of the first inventors to apply the principles of mass production and large-scale teamwork to the process of invention, and is often credited with the creation of the first industrial research laboratory.

 Mary E Adams was 46 years old when Buffalo Bill Cody's Wild West Show opens in London.
 William Frederick "Buffalo Bill" Cody was an American scout, bison hunter, and showman.
 He was born in Le Claire, Iowa Territory, but he lived for several years in his father's hometown in Toronto Township, Ontario, Canada, before the family returned to the Midwest and settled in the Kansas Territory.